BorisPolonsky/dify-helm/charts/dify/README.md

 readReplicas:
   replicaCount: 1
   persistence:
     existingClaim: "data-my-release-postgresql-read-0"  # Applies only if only 1 read replica is configured.
-Leave it empty if more than 1 read replica is configured.
+Leave it empty to allow read replicas to sync from priamry if more than 1 read replica is configured.
 ```

 **Note**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
 Store your credentials in a secure vault rather than relying on the Secret created in the new release.